 In a 5-4 decision, the court decided that Section 4 of the Voting Rights Act is unconstitutional.
 Section 4 dictates which parts of the country must receive pre-clearance before election laws can be changed there (more on that below).

 “Section 4’s formula is unconstitutional in light of current conditions,” Chief Justice John Roberts wrote.
 “Coverage today is based on decades-old data and eradicated practices.”

 So in a nutshell, it will fall to Congress to come up with a new formula based on current conditions for figuring out which jurisdictions should be subject to pre-clearance.

+Back up a second.
 What is the Voting Rights Act?

 Signed into law by President Lyndon Johnson in 1965, the sweeping legislation was designed to prevent racially discriminatory voting practices.

-Which states are subject to Section 5?
+Which states have been subject to Section 5?

 They believe it’s still a necessary preventive measure against changes to voter ID laws, district lines and other adjustments that could threaten the rights of minority voters.
-President Obama, who believes Section 5 should be kept in place, summed it up like this in a recent interview with Joe Madison of SiriusXM Radio:
+President Obama, who believes Section 5 should be kept in place, summed it up like this in an interview with Joe Madison of SiriusXM Radio: